qir-alliance/qir-spec/specification/profiles/Adaptive_Profile.md

 QIS supported by a particular back-end target.
-In some back-ends it may be possible to conditionally operate on measured qubits as shown by the following examples, but other back-ends may require the use of an explict reset instruction.
+In some back-ends it may be possible to conditionally operate on measured qubits as shown by the following examples, but other back-ends may require the use of an explicit reset instruction.
 Here is an example where the `x` gate is applied on a measured qubit without the use of a reset because the back-end supports this mode of operation.